blowingfun/Python-database-filtering-applcation/README.md

 # Filtering through a database
-For more information go to the summative file and click the CompSci summative file. \n summative > CompSci summative.pdf
+For more information go to the summative file and click the CompSci summative file.
+summative > CompSci summative.pdf